 6. Inconsistent NAP data

 NAP stands for Name, Address, and Phone number.
 If your business name is "J. Smith Plumbing" on your website but "J Smith Plumbing Ltd" on Yell and "John Smith Plumber" on Checkatrade, Google gets confused.
 Consistency matters.
+The exact business name registered at Companies House should match your website, GBP, and every directory.
 Audit every directory listing you can find and ensure your NAP is identical everywhere.
 This includes Yell, Thomson, Checkatrade, TrustATrader, FreeIndex, and any local directories.

 The quick-win checklist